Lab and Field Experiences

 Pre-visit materials: none

 Special notes: Live animal interactions; boots and rain gear highly recommended - no flip flops; low tide required for this class.
-Consult 2022 tide tables (pdf) for dates and times.
+Input your visit into the NOAA Tide Prediction tool at South Beach for dates and times.